Turning your articles into videos is one of the most effective ways of re-purposing your content.

 The vast majority of bloggers think that making videos is too difficult or too time-consuming.
 So, the competition to get ranked on YouTube is far less than the competition to get ranked on Google.

-If you still have any doubts about why you should setup a YouTube channel and turn your articles into videos, here are some YouTube statistics that are, frankly, mind-blowing:
+If you still have any doubts about why you should turn your articles into videos, here are some YouTube statistics that are, frankly, mind-blowing:

-That’s exactly what I’m going to show you in the next section:
+The first step is to set up your own YouTube channel.
+And that’s what I’m going to show you in the next section.

 It's quite simple to setup a YouTube channel.